Dave811/docker-logseq/README.md

 - **Desktop feature parity** - Access all features available in the desktop version
 - **Remote accessibility** - Run Logseq on any headless server (AWS, Azure, self-hosted, NAS devices, etc.)

+## How It Works

+This container uses **KasmVNC** technology to stream the desktop Logseq application to your web browser:

+1. **Base Infrastructure**: Built on [LinuxServer's KasmVNC base image](https://github.com/linuxserver/docker-baseimage-kasmvnc), which provides a web-accessible VNC server
+2. **Desktop Application**: Downloads and installs the official Logseq desktop application (AppImage for x86_64, ZIP package for ARM64)
+3. **Web Streaming**: KasmVNC streams the desktop application interface directly to your browser - no additional VNC client needed
+4. **Full Functionality**: Since it's the actual desktop application running in a Linux environment, all features work exactly as they would on your local machine

+The result is seamless access to the complete Logseq desktop experience through any modern web browser, while maintaining full compatibility with plugins and API functionality.

 ## Supported Architectures

 This container supports multiple architectures and will automatically detect your system: